matheuristic/plan9port-config/patches/experimental/README.md

-acts as a multiplexer on top of two 9p servers exportfs and cmdfs for accessing files and running commands on the remote host from a local Acme client along with modifying `acme` to let it connect to `acmesrv` on a remote host `acmesrv` via SSH, that is (quoted from the first link below):
+acts as a multiplexer on top of two 9p servers exportfs and cmdfs for accessing files and running commands on the remote host from a local Acme client along with modifying `acme` to let it connect to `acmesrv` on a remote host via SSH, that is (quoted from the first link below):

 > The design of the feature is quite simple: a new program, acmesrv
 > <https://github.com/mariusae/plan9port/tree/marius/src/cmd/acme/acmesrv>